gchq/gaffer-doc/src/main/resources/dev/walkthrough/Jobs.md

 The JSON files can either be placed on your file system or bundled as a resource in your JAR or WAR archive.

-For this example the cache-store.properties just references another MockAccumuloStore table:
+For this example the cache-store.properties is another MapStore.
+It is important that `gaffer.store.mapstore.static` is enabled:

 ${CACHE_STORE_PROPERTIES}